mcwalrus/go-sentinel/README.md

 }
 ```

-Note a Task called with `MaxRetries=3` may be called up to four times total.
+Note, a task called with `MaxRetries=3` may be called up to _four times_ total.

 ### Observe Durations

-Histogram buckets need to be set by the Observer config to export `durations_seconds` metrics:
+Set histogram buckets with the Observer to export `durations_seconds` metrics:

 ```go
 package main